Phys2Real: Fusing VLM Priors with Interactive Online Adaptation for Uncertainty-Aware Sim-to-Real Manipulation: Real-to-Sim-to-Real Policy Learning with Uncertainty-Aware Adaptation

 \subsubsection{Fusing Estimates With Inverse-Variance Weighting}

-We combine physical property estimates from a VLM with estimates from RMA by weighting each source according to its uncertainty.
+We combine physical property estimates from a VLM with estimates from RMA using uncertainty-based weights.

 This fusion mechanism allows the system to assign greater weight to VLM physical property estimates when the RMA interaction history is uncertain, and conversely, rely more on RMA when the VLM estimates are less certain.
 The physically interpretable nature of $\theta$ enables direct combination of VLM priors with online adaptation, unlike approaches that use learned latent representations.

 The fused estimate $\hat{\theta}$ is computed using inverse-variance weighting: